cahuja1992/Vehicle-Detection/README.md

 Sliding window is just a windowing function or a convolution in whole image to search for the car and if it is found we make a box.
 Searching fairly starighforward based on the heat map of boxes, we selected that area.

 Initially I trained the model using singla channel HOG Features , the performance of the model was around 95 %, then by including all the features. it increased.
 Instead of RGB , using YcrBr, proved to be better as accuracy went from 97 % to 98%.
+Following steps are followed: -
+* Lime the search space to lower half of the image `y_start_stop` because cars only appear in certain area i.e, only on road.
+* For each window, extract features for that window and scale extracted features to be fed to the classifier predict whether the window contains a car using our trained Linear SVM classifier,and save the window if the classifier predicts there is a car in that window.

 ![alt text][image1]
 ![alt text][image2]